 We can start making changes by taking a look at some of the glaring loopholes in gun laws, using Florida’s laws as an example (to view Florida’s weapons and firearms laws, click here.

 In the state of Florida, you do not need a permit to buy a handgun.
-The only requirement that must be satisfied in order for anyone to obtain a gun is that you must fulfill something called the “waiting period.”
+The only requirement that must be satisfied in order for anyone to obtain a gun is that you must fulfill the “waiting period.”
 The waiting period is the time between purchasing and receiving a gun.

-The length of the waiting period in different states varies, but in Florida, it is only three days long.
+The length of the waiting period in different states varies, but in Florida, it is three days.
 One purpose of the waiting period is to keep purchasers from making impulsive decisions, allowing them to cool off instead buying a gun out of anger or another extreme state of emotion.
 The waiting period also gives law enforcement agencies time to conduct a thorough background check on the purchaser, ensuring that the perspective buyer is eligible to own a firearm.
 Gun-sellers are legally required by the state to conduct a background check before a gun can be issued, and these checks search for things such as criminal convictions, controlled substance abuse, physical or mental impairment, and any active restraining orders.